manifold-inc/targon/docs/miner.md

 1. **Update/Create the Configuration File** Edit `config.json` file to include the IP addresses of your TVM nodes.
-Add them to the list of endpoints that your miner reports to the network, along with any other desired paramaters.
+Add them to the list of endpoints that your miner reports to the network, along with any other desired parameters.

    Example `config.json`